FIND YOUR STYLE, FIND YOUR CONFIDENCE

 Accessories: Skinny belts worn at the waist can accentuate your narrowest point.
 Minimalistic accessories work well to keep the focus on your silhouette.

-Health Considerations by Body Type
+Health Considerations by Body Composition

 Ectomorph